richmedina/vot-dev/README.md

 #### Development support

-* Dr. Richard Medina, from the Tech Center, was the primary reserch advisor who guided the development of this program.
+* Dr. Richard Medina, from the Tech Center, was the primary research advisor who guided the development of this program.
 * Dr. Suzanne Freynik and Dr. Aitor Arronte Alvarez, both from the Tech Center, also provided support during the development phase.

 #### Programming support